#General Hospital: Anna Returns After Robin Busts Aunty Alex!

 General Hospital spoilers reveal that Franco returns to Port Charles after breaking free from the rock wall chains in Greece.
 But, Jason (Billy Miller) gets to Port Charles first having stolen Franco’s boat.
 Jason had left Franco behind so that he could reflect about having beaten and chaining Jason.

-TV Source Magazine states, “Julian gets a break,” and he gets an unbeatable offer from his attorney who tells him that if he listens and plays his cards right he may escape prosecution.
+TV Source Magazine stated, “Julian gets a break,” and he gets an unbeatable offer from his attorney who tells him that if he listens and plays his cards right, he may escape prosecution.

 There is something amiss with Jake.
 Spoilers reveal that Jake is behaving strangely and secretively ever since he received a magic kit that he thinks is a gift from Spencer (Nicolas Bechtel) for his birthday.
 Jake even resists Franco when he asks if he can also have a look at this mysterious magic kit, but Jake won’t let him see it.
 Jake found a secret compartment inside in the kit and there is a picture of a chimera on it.
 General Hospital spoilers reveal that Helena (Constance Towers) is likely to be behind the gift and the danger lurking behind it.